sheldonlsides/ToonTanks/README.md

 * Player control system to move tank in the X & Y plane
 * Ability for an enemy AI to track the location of the player
 * System for both player and enemy AI to fire projectiles
+* Removing player from game after they have lost
 * Health system for player and enemy AI (detects when projectile hits target)
 * Creating a custom C++ GameMode class and creating a GameMode blueprint from the class
 * Displaying UI widgets on for game start and game end events